hugocowan/image-viewer/README.md

 * Type `serve -s build` and hit enter.

+* Go to the url specified to view your locally hosted webpage.

 You can detach from the tmux session with `Ctrl-b d`, and re-attach to it with `tmux attach -t [session name]`.
 Find the session name by typing `tmux list-sessions` (normally `0`).